 In reality, IPv4 is already outdated.
 With global IP addresses at their limit, it’s best to make the shift to IPv6 sooner rather than later.
 But what are the costs of switching?
 With F5 Networks BIG-IP Carrier Grade NAT (CGNAT), not much.
 The shrinking number of available Internet Protocol version 4 (IPv4) addresses and the exploding number of devices that require access to the Internet means that service providers are under pressure to transition from the universal IPv4 standard to the newer IPv6.
 Not only do service providers need to make the transition to IPv6 in order to take advantage of benefits such as auto configuration, simpler route tables, and IPSec, but they must also do so while still supporting IPv4.
-F5 Networks provides seamless support for both IPv4 and IPv6 networks, enabling service providers to transparently manage application delivery, availability, performance, and security between both network topologies at one central location.
+F5 Networks provides seamless support for both IPv4 and IPv6 networks, enabling service providers to transparently manage application delivery.

 Managing IPv4 Address Depletion And Migrating To IPv6